Exploration of advanced theoretical, methodological and empirical issues in health psychology.

 Supplemental: Lyons, A. C., & Chamberlain, K. (2006).
 Health psychology: A critical introduction.
 Cambridge: Cambridge University Press.

 - Communication, Critical thinking, Cultural understanding, Ethics, Information literacy,

 Students who successfully complete this paper will be able to:

 - Demonstrate awareness of the key theories and empirical findings across a range of advanced topics in health psychology

 - Understand how a range of psychological research methods are applied ethically in health psychology research

 - Demonstrate awareness of the nature, causes and potential solutions to health inequalities across culture, gender, sexuality and other aspects of identity

-- Critique existing research, conduct independent searches to find and synthesise diverse research findings in health psychology, and articulate these points in concise, well-argued written work
+- Critique existing research, conduct independent searches to find and synthesise diverse research findings in health psychology, and articulate these points in discussions and written work

 - Give a short oral presentation about a piece of research, debate the findings of existing research, and effectively present innovative ideas for future research